lyft/python-blessclient/README.md

 Blessclient aggressively caches artifacts, and can issue a certificate with a single round-trip to call the Lambda if a current kmsauth token and role credentials are cached.

 ## Automatically updating the client
-If you are using a real endpoint management system to deploy software onto your users laptops, you can ignore this!

-If your users' laptops are relatively unmanaged, you will probably want to have them automatically update their copy of blessclient.
-After 7 days of use, blessclient will run an update script automatically, which is configurable in blessclient.cfg ('update_script' in the CLIENT section).
+After you've taken the time to get all of your users to install blessclient, it's useful to ensure that your users automatically update their copy of client.
+If you don't want to do this via a traditional endpoint management system, blessclient can be setup to run an update script automatically after 7 days of use.
+The update script is configurable in blessclient.cfg ('update_script' in the CLIENT section).
 The update script does not block the client's execution (we don't want to make users wait for a client update if they are responding to an emergency).
 The script could be as simple as `git pull && make client`.
-At Lyft, the update process also verifies that the update target (in our deployment repo) is signed by a trusted GPG key.
+At Lyft, the update process verifies that the update target (in our deployment repo) is signed by a trusted GPG key.

 ## Contributing
 This project is governed by [Lyft's code of conduct](https://github.com/lyft/code-of-conduct).
 For your PR's to be accepted, you'll need to sign our [CLA](https://oss.lyft.com/cla).